Apl223/Portfolio/Cybersecurity/BugBountyBootcamp/Cross Site Scripting/README.md

     * Most dangerous type of XSS
     * <script> alert('XSS by Vickie'); </script>
     * Cookies and personal info could be stolen with XSS.
 But it can also change site contents and redirect to other sites.
+    * **Forms, search boxes, name, or username fields.**
+    * Sometimes menus or numeric fields can have XSS if you change their values in a proxy.
  * **Blind XSS** - a stored XSS that takes place someplace else in the application.
     * Harder to detect, you cant find them by lookinh got reflected input from the server.
     * Attacks can host their own server and if they see a response to that server, then that web application has that XSS vulnerability.